- 4 files (PDF report, 3 Excel files)

 Oil production has been increasing since 2018 (+2%/year), reaching 216 Mt in 2022.
 It declined by 3.2%/year between 2015 and 2018, after increasing by 2%/year between 2000 and 2015.
 Most of the production is onshore and located in the fields close to the north-eastern coast.
 Offshore production is in full development, with the Bohai basin being one of the most active areas.

 Gasoline and diesel prices follow international crude oil prices.
 No price adjustments take place, however, if international prices are below US$40/bl.
 The country plans to adapt the mechanism in order to better take into account domestic factors.

 Total energy consumption per capita is increasing regularly, reaching 2.7 toe/cap in 2022 (nearly 4 times that for India).
-Electricity consumption per capita increased by over 3% to 5 728 kWh in 2022, more than twice the 2010 levels.
+Electricity consumption per capita increased by over 4% to around 5 800 kWh in 2022, more than twice the 2010 levels.

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)

 Issues & Prospects

 The main priorities are to increase production, diversify the supply sources (for security reasons), and tackle rising emissions.
 The country also continues to reform the electricity sector.

 - GRAPH 2: Installed Electric capacity by source (2022, %)